cristianoag/msx-picoverse-public/README.md

 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0](/images/ccans.png)

 All hardware and firmware binaries in this repository are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 Personal builds and community tinkering are encouraged, but commercial use or resale requires explicit authorization from the author.

+tusb_config.h is based on code from the TinyUSB project, which is Copyright (c) 2019, 2021 Ha Thach (tinyusb.org) and released under the MIT licence. hw_config.c is based on code from the no-OS-FatFS-SD-SPI-RPi-Pico project, which is Copyright (c) 2021 Carl John Kugler III.

+msxbios.h is Copyright (c) 2020 by Danilo Angelo and was adapted from http://www.konamiman.com/msx/msx2th/th-ap.txt

+msxromcrt0.s is Copyright (c) 2022 by S0urceror.

+uf2format.h is Copyright (c) 2020 by Microsoft Corporation and released under the MIT licence.
+The file is part of the UF2 file format specification, which is used for flashing microcontrollers over removable flash drives.

 ## Feedback & Community
 Questions, test reports, and build photos are welcome.
 Open an issue on the public repository or reach out through the MSX retro hardware forums where PicoVerse updates are posted.